-We continue to engage with occupiers to ensure a diversified mix of tenants to match customers' evolving requirements.
-This is particularly applicable to our community retail assets, due to a change in working habits accelerated by the pandemic.
+We continue to engage with occupiers to ensure our properties contain a diversified mix of tenants to match customers' evolving requirements.
+This is particularly applicable to our essential retail assets, that serve local communities.

-Like for like rental income was up by £0.02 million (0.4%), which reflects rent increases being achieved on new lettings within the community retail portfolio offset by reduced income from Orchard Square due to vacancies in 2022, between old and new tenant occupations.
+Like for like net rental income was up by £49,000 (1.9%), which particularly reflects rent increases being achieved at lease events within our industrial portfolio.